blockchain-unica/rosetta-smart-contracts/contracts/vesting/aleo/README.md

 Because Leo requires transfers to be initiated off-chain with a fixed amount, the beneficiary must pass the exact `amount_` to release as a parameter.
 The `final { }` block then recomputes `releasable` on-chain and asserts that `amount_ == releasable`.

 **This creates a race condition in practice:** the `releasable` amount depends on `block.height`, which advances as blocks are produced.
-Between the moment the client calculates the amount and the moment the transaction is processed, the block height may have changed — causing the assertion to fail.
+Between the moment the client calculates the amount and the moment the transaction is processed, the block height may have changed, causing the assertion to fail.

 **In Solidity this problem does not exist** because `block.number` and the transfer amount are atomic within the same transaction execution.

+The step-based design mitigates the problem: inside a step window the releasable is constant, so the client has `STEP_SIZE` blocks to compute and broadcast before the value changes.

 ### Native Credits vs Custom Tokens